spuneiartur/speech-api-project/README.md

 Model module is responsible for managing all the API's and DATA.
 It works "behind the scenes".

 -- Controller folder
-Controller module just connects the Model with the View
+Controller module just connects the Model with the View.
+It works like a bridge.